 In Internet Explorer 11 you may set the margins wider and set the Scale Percent to fill the page.

-Of course if you want to make the calendar page smaller simply reduce the margins and decrease the scaling using the methods described above.
+Note: Of course to make the calendar page smaller simply reduce the margins and decrease the scaling using the methods described above.

 3. Why is there all that typing at the top and bottom of the calendar?